 Calaveras South Grove Trail is a 5 mile moderately trafficked loop trail located near Arnold, California that features a great forest setting and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until November.
+The trail offers a number of activity options and is best used from May until November.

 cross country skiing